-17.05.02 - Regional Progress Report
+19.05.02 - Regional Progress Report

-ADMINISTRATOR: William Swiatek, Senior Transportation Planner and Jacob Thompson, Transportation Planner In an effort to gauge how well the region is progressing towards the goals developed in the Regional Transportation Plan (RTP), staff will develop a Regional Progress Report every two years.
-Using data-driven performance measures where possible, the report tracks the progress of each and every action in the RTP.
+ADMINISTRATOR: William Swiatek, Principal Planner and Jacob Thompson, Transportation Planner To gauge how well the region is progressing towards the goals developed in the Regional Transportation Plan (RTP), staff will develop a Regional Progress Report every two years.
+Using data-driven performance measures where possible, the report tracks the progress of each action in the RTP.
 Red, yellow, and green light indicators are provided for each action representing poor, partial, and full progress.
-The former Public Participation Plan evaluation task will be folded into the next Progress Report, as public engagement was specifically identified as an objective (with three actions) in the 2040 RTP: 2015 Update.
+The former Public Participation Plan evaluation task was also folded into the 2017 Progress Report, as public engagement was specifically identified as an objective (with three actions) in the 2040 RTP: 2015 Update.

-17.05.03 - Environmental and Transportation Justice Analysis
+19.05.03 - Title VI Plan and, Environmental and Transportation Justice Analysis

-ADMINISTRATOR: William Swiatek, Senior Transportation Planner, Jacob Thompson, Transportation Planner Measures will continually be developed to better assess the mobility and public participation constraints of our region's low income and minority communities, in step with our obligations under the federal Environmental Justice initiative and Title VI mandate.
+ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Transportation Planner Measures will continually be developed to better assess the mobility and public participation constraints of our region's low income and minority communities, in step with our obligations under the federal Environmental Justice initiative and Title VI mandate.
 These populations are referred to as our Environmental Justice communities.
 Additionally, staff will seek to understand the mobility challenges of other populations constrained by our transportation system - seniors (those aged 65+), people with disabilities, and those who live in households without vehicles.
 These three groups are referred to collectively as our Transportation Justice communities.
 Staff produced an updated Environmental Justice Report in 2013, and an updated Transportation Justice Report was completed in 2015.
+Staff are laying the groundwork for a new, combined, Title VI, EJ, and TJ Plan.

-17.05.04 - Data Analysis for Planning Partners
+19.05.04 - Data Analysis for Planning Partners

-ADMINISTRATOR: Daniel Blevins, Principal Planner, William Swiatek, Senior Transportation Planner, Jacob Thompson, Transportation Planner
+ADMINISTRATOR: Daniel Blevins, Principal Planner, William Swiatek, Principal Planner, Jacob Thompson, Transportation Planner